 Beth at Twinderelmo recommends a trip to Attingham Park in Shrewsbury is a fabulous place in the Midlands to see them.
-They fully carpet the floors and are so beautiful.
+Their full carpet of snowdrops is so beautiful.
 This is somewhere we need to revisit, we had a flying visit there in April on our way to North Wales, it was pouring with rain, so we didn’t get to see the grounds in all their glory.

 Maria at Happy Mummy suggests a visit to Hever Castle in Kent as they do a beautiful snowdrop walk and the castle and grounds are stunning, there is an amazing children’s play area too.

-For other National Trust sites offer a great Snowdrops display, visit their dedicated Snowdrops page.
+For other National Trust sites that offer a great Snowdrops display, visit their dedicated Snowdrops page.